 The good news is that there are great alternatives to caffeinated drinks.
 Rooibos is a naturally caffeine-free tea which is rich in antioxidants.
 It is also high in many vitamins and minerals.
 So as well as being good for your sleep it can actually have a beneficial effect on the immune system, and on your general health.

 Having established sleep is vital for our health and wellbeing and caffeine may affect sleep quality and quantity, here are some suggestions to increase your chances of a good night’s sleep.

 Avoid caffeine six hours before your bedtime.
 Replace caffeinated hot drinks with alternatives such as Rooibos to reduce caffeine levels and to benefit from other health benefits.
-The Tick Tock Rooibos range comes in six different flavours giving you plenty of choice and variation.
+The Tick Tock Rooibos range comes in many different flavours giving you plenty of choice and variation.

 Be aware of other products containing caffeine and reduce these or avoid these if possible.
 Replace chocolate snacks with healthier alternatives.
 Milk or dairy products as a snack before bed may help as these contain a natural amino acid that promotes sleep.
 Or try a complex carbohydrate such as wholemeal toast or cereal.
 Vitamin B1 (found in nuts, beans, peas, wholegrain bread, fortified cereals) and magnesium (in nuts, wholegrain cereals, bananas, green leafy vegetables and milk) may also promote sleep.

 Hunger causes wakefulness by releasing adrenaline so a light snack before bed can help sleep.
 Conversely, going to bed on a full stomach can keep you awake as your body is trying to digest all that food and this interferes with sleep.